imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-09-24-how-to-elevate-your-masculine-energy-in-autumn.md

 Different seasons, also invite leaning on one energy more than the other.

-# Spring / Summer: Feminine Energy
+# Spring / Summer and Feminine Energy

 > What is feminine energy?
 >